talented-adverb/Crack_WiFI_WPA2-via-WiFi_Pineapple_CLI/README.md

   ![Setup](Images/deauth.png)

-  As the packets are sent frames on the target increase until it get's disconnected
+As packets are sent, the number of captured frames from the target increases.
+This continues until the device eventually gets disconnected, allowing you to capture the WPA/WPA2 handshake.
   ![Setup](Images/deauth_attack_in_progress.png)